seoyeong123/G1/README.md

 + Presenter : Seoyeong Lim, Bomin Go
 + Githup page maker : Nahyeon Lee
 + Script making : together
+---

-### 📅 4/9 first meeting
+### 📅 4/9 First meeting

-We searched a digital tool on the Internet and made decisions digital tools that would be helpful for students.
+We searched a digital tool on the Internet and decide which digital tools would be helpful for students.

-Selected digital tool : Speaking Class
+#### Selected digital tool : Speaking Class

 ### 📅 4/14 Second meeting
 We wrote a draft script for the video.
-We decided to introduce one more digital tooL.
+<br>We decided to introduce one more digital tool(Mentimeter).
-We started to write githup file.
+<br>We started to write githup file.

-Selected digital tool : Speaking Class & Mentemeter
+#### Selected digital tool : Speaking Class & Mentimeter

-### 📅 4/15 final meeting
+### 📅 4/15 Final meeting

 We wrote a concrete script for video and made a video.
-We practice presentation.
+<br>We wrote a presentation script and practiced presentation.

 ---

 ## 1. Education target

-  middle school students :seedling:
+  Middle school students :seedling:

 ## 2. Education goal

- To improve students' speaking skills
+ To improve students' speaking skills :microphone:

 ## 3. Digital Tool